PrismarineJS/mineflayer/docs/tutorial.md

 The variable after the `of` needs to be something that contains other variable.
 These are mostly arrays, but also some objects.
 The loop will execute the body for each item in the `array` and each loop the `item` variable will be the current item of the `array`

-#### General tips

-If you want to help yourself and other people understand your code better, you can use comments.
-Comments can be created using `//` and everything after that is completely ignored by Javascript.

 #### Node Package manager

 The last thing you need to know is how to use the [Node Package Manager](https://www.npmjs.com/).